grubbauer/MathOrDeath/docs/modules.md

 #### getAssetPackDirectory

-Returns the absolute path or `%APPDATA%/MathOrDeath/assetpack`
+Returns the absolute path of `%APPDATA%/MathOrDeath/assetpack`

 USAGE: